Janus particles: Catalyst in hydrogen peroxide decomposition

-In 2010, spherical silica Janus nanoparticles with one side coated with platinum were used for the first time to catalyze the decomposition of hydrogen peroxide (H2O2).
+In 2007, spherical polystyrene Janus nano-particles with one side coated with platinum were used for the first time to catalyze the decomposition of hydrogen peroxide (H2O2).
 The platinum particle catalyzes the surface chemical reaction: 2H2O2 → O2 + 2H2O.
-The decomposition of hydrogen peroxide created Janus catalytic nanomotors, the motion of which was analyzed experimentally and theoretically using computer simulations.
-The motion of the spherical Janus nanoparticles was found to agree with the predictions of computed simulations.
-Ultimately, catalytic nanomotors have practical applications in delivering chemical payloads in microfluidic chips, eliminating pollution in aquatic media, removing toxic chemicals within biological systems, and performing medical procedures.
+The decomposition of hydrogen peroxide created Janus catalytic nano-motors, the motion of which was analyzed experimentally and theoretically using analytical techniques and computer simulations.
+The motion of the spherical Janus nano-particles was found to agree with the predictions of theoretical findings.
+Ultimately, catalytic nano-motors have practical applications in delivering chemical payloads in microfluidic chips, eliminating pollution in aquatic media, removing toxic chemicals within biological systems, and performing medical procedures.

 In 2013, based on the computer simulation results it has been shown that self-propelled Janus particles can be used for direct demonstration of the non-equilibrium phenomenon, ratchet effect.
 Ratcheting of Janus particles can be orders of magnitude stronger than for ordinary thermal potential ratchets and thus easily experimentally accessible.
 In particular, autonomous pumping of a large mixture of passive particles can be induced by just adding a small fraction of Janus particles.